-The District of Columbia Department of Housing and Community Development (the Department or "DHCD") administers financing programs for the construction, acquisition and rehabilitation of single and multifamily affordable homeownership, rental housing, tenants first right of purchase, special needs, elderly housing, and provides assistance for affordable homeownership opportunities.
+The District of Columbia Department of Housing and Community Development (the Department or "DHCD") administers financing programs for the construction, acquisition and rehabilitation of single and multifamily affordable homeownership, rental housing, tenants first right of purchase, special needs, elderly housing, and community facilities that serve low and moderate income persons.
 The DHCD's Development Finance Division (DFD) administers these programs.

-The consolidated application can be used for many of the Department's funding sources.
-The document provides an overview of how funding requests for most programs are processed.
+The application can be used for many of the Department's funding sources.
+This application submission package provides an overview of how funding requests for most DHCD programs are processed.
 Awards from some sources are made under a competitive process using specific funding cycles.
 Governing statutes and regulations are the controlling authority in the event of conflicts with other written procedures, processes or documents.
 This program application package contains the following sections: